dromer/PriMol/README.md

 ## Usage

+Make sure your kinect is working.
+Try running freenect-glview to see if the kinect can fully see you.

 Start pymol, load a molecule of your choosing and set the view as you like.

-Run the script inside pymol and calibrate with the 'Psi' position.
-Which is something like this:
+Run the script inside pymol ( '''pymol> run pymolkinect.py''' ) and calibrate with the 'Psi' position.
+Which looks something like this:

      | O |
       \|/